Skip to main content

 LAGS Medical Center - SalemSalem4Layoff

-The largest notice was filed by Bon Appetit at its Portland facility, reporting 224 affected workers.
+The biggest impact was at Bon Appetit at its Portland facility, reporting 224 affected workers.
 Bon Appetit followed with 170 workers.

 Trend & Outlook